qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/slides/symbology-with-qgis.md

 * Does your colormap look uniform across your values?
-* Do your symbology choices unintentionally exclude any users, for example people with Color Vision Deficiency (CVD), a.k.a. colorblindness?
+* Do your symbology choices unintentionally exclude any users, for example people with Color Vision Deficiency (CVD), a.k.a. "colorblindness"?
 * What, aside from your data, will be in your visualization?
     * Basemap?
     * Other data elements?

 ::: {.notes}
 * "Perceptual uniformity" is important for even users with perfect sight.
-The "Jet" colormap suffers
+The "Jet" colormap suffers from poor perceptual uniformity, and that creates features in the data where there are none, or hides features that would otherwise be seen.
-* Look for colormaps that are friendly to all forms of color deficiency
+* There are many types of Color Vision Deficiency.
+Look for colormaps that are friendly to all forms of CVD.
 * Ensure contrast with your basemap: A light basemap requires a colormap with saturated (colorful) light values, and a dark basemap requires a colormap with saturated dark values.
 * Ensure contrast with your other data elements.
-Red dots representing ice core locations will not show up well over temperature data displayed with the `heat` colormap.
+Red dots representing ice core locations will not show up well over temperature data displayed with the `heat` colormap, which is also red.
 :::